lica2025/lica2025.github.io/logistics.md

     <h2>Social Events</h2>

     <p>There will be a banquet and excursions arranged.
-Further details are coming soon, but we estimate that the banquet will be on the 6th of August and there will be excursions on the 9th and 13th of August.</p>
+Further details are coming soon.</p>

 </div>